-Melania Trump and Queen Rania ‘Weird’ Photo Draws Angst Online – Stand By Your Man, Not Behind Him?
+Melania Trump And Queen Rania ‘Weird’ Photo Draws Angst Online: Stand By Your Man, Not Behind Him?
 [Opinion]

 — Yashar (@yashar) April 5, 2017

 Others online find that both Melania and Queen Rania’s outfits have a soft military look about them.
-Queen Rania is someone who is considered an international fashion icon and she’s also said to be an unofficial “Balmain Army” member.
+Queen Rania is someone who is considered an international fashion icon, and she’s also said to be an unofficial “Balmain Army” member.
 The couples met in the Oval Office to discuss the topic of the war going on in Syria and anti-terrorism measures.

 Can you spot what's wrong with this photo of Melania Trump and Queen Rania? https://t.co/XGN9KcGiDl pic.twitter.com/v009PoVAPE